-- Token-Ring 3270 Gateway function

 - Multiple Logical Terminals

-- · Central Site Change Management
+- Central Site Change Management

 - Asynchronous Emulation Adapter

 - Local Format Storage

 - AEA Large Screen Support

 - Multi-host Support

 - 3270 Port Expansion Feature

+- APPN

+- Token-Ring/ISDN Gateway

+- Peer Communication

 - RPQs with additional storage requirements.

 (See your RPQ documentation to determine if additional storage is needed.)

-If sufficient storage is not installed in the controller to support these features and functions, some support for the functions you planned is deconfigured (function does not operate or operates at a lower level) once the controller has been customized and IMLed.
-If support is deconfigured, the 3174 logs information about the features and functions for which deconfigure occurred.
+If sufficient storage is not installed in the controller or adapter to support the features and functions for your planned configuration, then the support for the configuration you planned is deconfigured (function does not operate) once the controller has been IMLed.
+A minimal configuration will be in effect to allow for the configured SNA host link, CSCM, alerts, and on-line test capability for RAS.
+In a minimal system, the following is deconfigured if customized: